 My interest in dreams started when I was an undergraduate student at Earlham College in eastern Indiana.
 As part of an internship in psychology I began teaching children at a local outpatient mental health clinic.
 This was in the late 1960s before congress passed a bill authorizing a national policy in regard to special education.
 As part of our specialized training in teaching mentally disabled children, we teachers took as much advantage of relevant psychology seminars and workshops as we could.
 One workshop I attended was offered by Gestalt psychologists who were also experts on dreams.
 I had already studied the dream theories of Freud and Jung among others, and the Gestalt approach dramatically changed my thinking.
 That experience eventually led to my own theories and methods which are the ones I write about and discuss on this blog.

 My Current Dream-related Activities

 I am a past member of the International Association for the Study of Dreams, and I have been a presenter at their annual, international seminars.
-Now, semi-retired, I have I lectured, teaught classes and workshops, and still offer individual dream interpretation sessions via Skype, telephone or in person, and I am the author of the book Always Dreaming available both from Amazon: ( Link to Amazon ) And from the publisher, Ozark Mountain Publishing: ( Link to my publisher )
+Now, semi-retired, I have I lectured, taught classes and workshops, and still offer individual dream interpretation sessions via Skype, telephone or in person, and I am the author of the book Always Dreaming available online.

 On my “Events” page you can find links to many radio and YouTube interviews that I have done.
 Here is the link to my most frequently watched clip on YouTube. ( Link to my YouTube Clip )

 The best way to reach me to have a personal dream interpretation session is via email at: firstname.lastname@example.org